North Korea and weapons of mass destruction: History

 On February 7, 2016, roughly a month after the alleged hydrogen bomb test, North Korea claimed to have put a satellite into orbit around the Earth.
-Japanese Prime Minister Shinzō Abe had warned the North to not launch the rocket, and if it did and the rocket violated Japanese territory, it would be shot down.
-Nevertheless, North Korea launched the rocket anyway, leading the United States, Japan, and South Korea to criticize the launch.
+Japanese prime minister Shinzō Abe had warned North Korea to not launch the rocket, and if it did and the rocket violated Japanese territory, it would be shot down.
+Nevertheless, North Korea launched the rocket, leading the United States, Japan, and South Korea to criticize the launch.
 Despite North Korean claims that the rocket was for peaceful, scientific purposes, it has been heavily criticized as an attempt to perform an ICBM test under the guise of a satellite launch.
-China also criticized the launch, however urged "the relevant parties" to "refrain from taking actions that may further escalate tensions on the Korean peninsula".
+China also criticized the launch, urging "the relevant parties" to "refrain from taking actions that may further escalate tensions on the Korean peninsula".

 A fifth nuclear test occurred on September 9, 2016.
 This test yield is considered the highest among all five tests thus far, surpassing its previous record in 2013.
 The South Korean government said that the yield was about 10 kt despite other sources suggesting a 20 to 30 kt yield.
 The same German source which has made estimation of all North Korea's previous nuclear tests suggested an estimation of a 25 kiloton yield.
 Other nations and the United Nations have responded to North Korea's ongoing missile and nuclear development with a variety of sanctions; on March 2, 2016, the UN Security Council voted to impose additional sanctions against North Korea.

 In 2017, North Korea test-launched two ICBMs, the second of which had sufficient range to reach the continental United States.
 In September 2017, the country announced a further "perfect" hydrogen bomb test.

 Until 2022, North Korea's stated policy position was that nuclear weapons "will never be abused or used as a means for preemptive strike", but if there is an "attempt to have recourse to military force against us" North Korea may use their "most powerful offensive strength in advance to punish them".
 This was not a full no first use policy.
 This policy changed in 2022 with a law approved by the Supreme People's Assembly, which states that in the case of an attack against the top leadership or the nuclear command and control system, nuclear attacks against the enemy would be launched automatically.
-Additionally, the new law indicates that if Kim Jong-un was killed, the authorization of nuclear strikes would pass to a senior official.
+Additionally, the new law indicates that if Kim Jong Un was killed, the authorization of nuclear strikes would pass to a senior official.

+Since 2023, North Korea has taken a more transparent approach to its nuclear activities, signaling an expansion of its nuclear program.
+Leader Kim Jong Un unveiled facilities involved in weapons production, including centrifuge halls and small reactors, emphasizing plans to deploy large numbers of tactical nuclear weapons.
+North Korea is estimated to possess enough material for up to 90 warheads and has reportedly assembled around 50 nuclear weapons.
+These revelations have heightened international concerns over North Korea's capabilities and the potential threat to the U.S. mainland and its allies.